-(a) a decision by the Employer consistent with an assigned change in the duties of the position; or

-(b) a request by the employee, following an assigned change in the duties of the position, or where the employee can demonstrate a substantive change or changes in the duties of the position; or

-(c) an arrangement between the Parties at Step 3 of the grievance procedure; or

-(d) a decision by the Arbitrator following referral to Article 28.6 of a dispute not resolved via Article 28.5(c) above; or

-(e) collective bargaining.
+- (a) a decision by the Employer consistent with an assigned change in the duties of the position; or - (b) a request by the employee, following an assigned change in the duties of the position, or where the employee can demonstrate a substantive change or changes in the duties of the position; or - (c) an arrangement between the Parties at Step 3 of the grievance procedure; or - (d) a decision by the Arbitrator following referral to Article 28.6 of a dispute not resolved via Article 28.5(c) above; or - (e) collective bargaining.

+If a position is rated lower as a result of the implementation of the Job Evaluation Plan, the incumbent shall remain at his/her current pay level and will continue to receive negotiated wage increases.
+When the incumbent vacates the position, the position will be posted and filled at the job level established by the JJEC.